 Chiune Sugihara Lists

 In 1939-40 Chiune (Sempo) Sugihara was the vice consul for Japan in Kaunas (Kovno), Lithuania.
-Against orders from his superiors in Tokyo, he issued transit visas that saved over 2000, mostly Polish, Jewish refugees who would have been otherwise murdered.
+Against orders from his superiors in Tokyo, he issued transit visas that saved about 2100, mostly Polish, Jewish refugees who would have been otherwise murdered.
 About half went to Shanghai prior to Pearl Harbor.
 About 15% of the survivors eventually came to Canada.
-Many thousands of Jewish people owe their lives due to the extraordinary heroic deeds of Sugihara, including 24 in George Bluman's family-his parents Nathan and Susan Bluman (S visa #1569), their three children, eight grandchildren and nine great grandchildren as well as an uncle (Leopold Bluman, S visa #516) and his wife (Danuta Lapacz, S visa #515).
+Many thousands of Jewish people owe their lives due to the extraordinary heroic deeds of Sugihara, including 25 in George Bluman's family-his parents Nathan and Susan Bluman (S visa #1569), their three children, eight grandchildren and 10 great grandchildren as well as an uncle (Leopold Bluman, S visa #516) and his wife (Danuta Lapacz, S visa #515).

-Essential roles in the rescue were played by the Dutch consul in Lithuania, Jan Zwartendijk, the Dutch ambassador in Latvia, L.P.J. de Decker, both representing the Dutch government-in exile, based in London, UK, and the American Jewish Joint Distribution Committee (JDC).
+Essential roles in the rescue were played by the Dutch consul in Lithuania, Jan Zwartendijk, the Dutch ambassador in Latvia, L.P.J. de Decker, both representing the Dutch government-in exile, based in London, UK; Tadeusz Romer, the Polish ambassador to Japan; the American Jewish Joint Distribution Committee (JDC).

 Attached are details about those on the Sugihara List, separately sorted by number and alphabet with listed sources,